 Take a moment to think about just how much information you have stored on your Mac right now.
 It could be work or school files, precious photos, your favourite TV shows, social media accounts, banking details and more – what would happen if your device was stolen or you were unable to access that data?
 It’s easy to forget that so much information is stored on a single device, so make it a habit to regularly back up everything.
 You can automate cloud backups or store copies of your most sensitive data onto an external hard drive.

 Prevention is always better than cure, so keep your Mac in the best possible shape by bringing it to us for a health check.
-We are an Apple Authorised Service Provider and the Perth Mac expert!
+We are an Apple Authorised Service Provider and the Macbook Repairs Perth expert!
 Contact us today.